theTrueRiccardo/risiko/README.md

 # risiko

 This is a multi-player version of "Risiko!" game written with Java RMI.
 It is intended to be used with a VPN (e.g. Hamachi) to which each player is connected.

-Prerequisite for a group of people to play is to having installed Hamachi.
-Every player must have also the client part of the game, which is shipped as a jar file.
+The system is client-server and the communication between client and server is bidirectional.
+Each player must have the client installed on his machine.
+One of the players must also host the server to which each client will connect.
+Both the server and client are shipped as Jar files.

-One member of the group has to host the server.
-So, one member must deploy on his PC both the client AND the server.

-In order for the game to start, the server must run and be set up before each client.
-After that, every one can start their client, pick a color, throw the dice for the turns and play.
+In order for the game to start, the server must run and set before each client attempts to connect.
+After the server is ready, each player can start his client, connect it to the server and play.